The Diagnosis:

 Parting Words:

 A healthy lifestyle can help you stay away from cancer.
-In case you are already a fighter, these little things can help you combat the painful chemo session better.
+If you are already a fighter, these little things can help you better combat the painful chemo session.
 I want to educate everyone to create a positive atmosphere for the cancer fighter.
-He or she is anyway going through a lot, and the last thing they need is any negativity.
+They are going through a lot; the last thing they need is negativity.
 You must keep smiling and help them pass every hurdle.